pasuder/nsh-app/README.md

 #### ``zero_weights``

+Set weights to zero.

 Parameters:

 *   ``name`` - ``string`` - name of objects on which weights will set to zero

 #### ``set_location``

+Set location on neuron.

 Parameters: